-Interventions are delivered mainly by Teaching Assistants, although Class Teachers may also do so, within small groups of children with similar needs or on a one-to-one basis.
+Interventions are delivered by Class Teachers, Teaching Assistants or the Family Support Worker, within small groups of children with similar needs or on a one-to-one basis.
 We have a number of intervention rooms within the school building where groups or individuals may work uninterrupted, or interventions may alternatively take place in classrooms or the Hall (for example 'Fizzy').